drufball/layered-apis/README.md

 Finally, there is a question as to whether we need explicit import at all.
 We could pursue ways to identify features that are used on the page and automatically import them.
 Perhaps through a manifest of some sort.

 # Benefits
-By implementing as unprivileged Javascript, we are forced to identify and ship the appropriate low-level primitives needed to build the high-level feature.
+By implementing as unprivileged JavaScript, we are forced to identify and ship the appropriate low-level primitives needed to build the high-level feature.
 This gives web developers the tools they need to build their own versions and it allows us to experiment with the API design as a pure JS library before shipping.

 Using modules means that features are explicitly imported, so the global namespace isn't polluted and sites only pay runtime costs for the features they use.

-Implementing in Javascript also provides a clean implementation boundary.
-Changing part of the Javascript implementation can't create thorny bugs throughout the renderer.
+Implementing in JavaScript also provides a clean implementation boundary.
+Changing part of the JavaScript implementation can't create thorny bugs throughout the renderer.

-Finally, there is the potential for browsers to share these Javascript implementations.
+Finally, there is the potential for browsers to share these JavaScript implementations.

 # Caveats
-We believe that the restriction of using unprivileged Javascript, and the benefits that come from this, is necessary in order for the web to responsibly ship high-level features.
+We believe that the restriction of using unprivileged JavaScript, and the benefits that come from this, is necessary in order for the web to responsibly ship high-level features.
 However, this restriction has its tradeoffs:

 - Privacy and security sensitive features could not be implemented using this method
 - Developers or libraries that modify the prototypes of primitives could break permafills